-Where I come from, the idea of dropping out of college is like volunteering for homelessness.
+Where I come from, dropping out of college is the same thing as volunteering for homelessness.

 Like many of you, I had it drilled into my skull from a very early age that a university degree was the only hope a person had of succeeding in the world.
 Without it, the best you could look forward to was ditch-digging, dissolution, and despair.
 I believed this when I applied to a half-dozen colleges.
 I believed it when I got into every college I applied to.
 I believed it all summer before I went off to college.
 And you can bet your sweet life that I believed it when I dropped out of college for the first time.
 I may have even believed it when I dropped out of college for the second time.

 Truth to tell, some small part of me may still believe it.
 But the rest of me understands that it's a hoary myth, a lie we tell young people because we need to believe there is a formula for succeeding in life.
 There isn't--because success is not a high-paying job, nor a house, nor a family, nor a car, nor a diploma, nor fame, nor wealth.
 Success is the rare gift of living the way you want to live.
 That doesn't mean living without sacrifice or compromise; it means living without so much sacrifice and compromise that you become incapable of joy.
 You know, like your parents.

 College is not for everyone, as you will soon learn.
 Many of you are probably already considering quitting.
 Usually that's because you're not used to being challenged.
 Sometimes, though, it's because the specific challenges of academic life feel less worthy of your time and energy than other things.